-Reason- In the interests of visual amenity.
+Reason - in the interests of visual amenity.

-6 Notwithstanding the approved details, no development shall commence until details, including colour finishes, of the PV panels, brackets, substation, transformer units and inverter units, CCTV cameras and mounting poles, and security fencing and gates have been submitted to and approved in writing by the Local Planning Authority.
+6 Notwithstanding the approved details, no development shall commence until full dimensions and details, including colour finishes, of the PV panels, brackets, substation, transformer units and inverter units, CCTV cameras and mounting poles, and security fencing and gates have been submitted to and approved in writing by the Local Planning Authority.
 The development shall thereafter be carried out in accordance with the approved details and retained as such for the life of the development.

-Reason- In the absence of full details and in the interests of visual amenity.
+Reason - in the absence of full details and in the interests of visual amenity.

-7 Notwithstanding the submission of amended plans no development shall commence until full comprehensive soft landscape works have first been submitted to and approved in writing by the Local Planning Authority and these works shall be carried out as approved.
-These details shall include:

-- a) Proposed species rich grassland across the whole site; - b) Proposed native hedgerow planting; - c) Schedules of all planting, noting species, plant sizes, planting plans and proposed numbers/densities where appropriate; and, - d) Implementation and management programme.
+- 7 No development shall commence until full comprehensive soft landscape works have first been submitted to and approved in writing by the Local Planning Authority and these works shall be carried out as approved.
+These details shall include: - a) Proposed species rich grassland across the whole site; - b) Proposed native hedgerow planting; - c) Schedules of all planting, noting species, plant sizes, planting plans and proposed numbers/densities where appropriate; and, - d) Implementation and management programme.